Alonso-del-Arte/floating-point-library/README.md

 Also, signaling NaNs will be preserved to the extent that they can be kept out of Java floating point primitives.

-I haven't decided if arithmetic operations will be performed in hardware whenever possible, or never performed in hardware, or simply using whatever is most convenient.
-Or maybe I did decide that long ago but never wrote it down before.
+Arithmetic operations will be performed in hardware when possible and convenient.

 This project uses TestNG 6 and TestFrame 1.0.